Automattic/theme-components/CONTRIBUTING.md

 help.
 They should remain focused in scope and shouldn't contain unrelated commits.

-Please adhere to the coding conventions used throughout the project with regard to indentation, accurate comments, etc. The pattern library follows the [WordPress coding conventions](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).
+Please adhere to the coding conventions used throughout the project with regard to indentation, accurate comments, etc. Components follows the [WordPress coding conventions](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).

 Follow this process if you'd like your work considered for inclusion in the